 2 Fieldtrip October 2019

 Rendeers communication is quite special.
-The oral sounds is obvious but if you listen more closely to the sound at the link below, you will hear the "clicking"-sounds, as an over all way of communicating between individuals and to keep the herd together.
+The oral sounds are obvious to hear being around them.
+Listening more closely the "clicking"-sounds appear and seem to be an over all way of communicating between individuals and to keep the herd together.

 Reindeers in October from the gathering by Røros.